-These cream cheese thumbprint cookies are SO soft and delicious.
-The sweet raspberry jam paired with the tangy cream cheese filling is just dreamy.
+These raspberry thumbprint cookies are SO soft and delicious.
+The sweet raspberry jam paired with the tangy cream cheese filling is just a winning combination.

 You may have already guessed the inspiration behind these raspberry cheesecake cookies: Danish pastry!
 I absolutely love a good cream cheese Danish.

 But I wanted to find a way to recreate those flavors without having to go through the process of hunting down gluten free puff pastry (or trying to make my own from scratch).

 Don't get me wrong, I'm absolutely game to try my hand at a gluten free Danish recipe.
 But sometimes you just have a craving, and you want something fast and easy.
 Am I right?

 Enter: my raspberry thumbprint cookies.
 The actual cookie itself is deliciously soft, just the way I like them.
 And then the raspberry cheesecake filling really takes these to the next level.
 You know I love using jam in my recipes (see: my gluten free jam cake)!

 - The flavors are just so perfect together!
 Creamy cheesecake + raspberry jam is a winning combination in my book.

 - It's such a simple thumbprint cookie recipe.
 There is some patience required, because we're chilling the dough, but it's so worth it.